digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-44.md

 * **Paper with Lukas Estarte**.
 Verification and Uncertainties in Self-integrating System.
 This paper was accepted for SISSY2021.
 I've spent time helping to revise the paper to cover the reviewers' comments.
 * **Uncertainty**.
 I've been working on probabilistic program models for uncertainty using new semantics I've created based on Iverson brackets.
 I've got a draft technical report.
 I'm planning to implement the semantics in Isabelle/UTP with Randall.
 I've got lots of small examples, but I'm working on a bigger case study on using Bayesian and Kalman filters for dealing with uncertainty from sensors with Gaussian errors.

+#### Frederik Madsen
+* Released Maestro2 version 2.1.6
+* Implemented changes related to Scenario-verifier version 0.2.2
+* Implemented CLI support for the Scenario-verifier in Maestro2
+* Reworked dt-tutorial tests to use the Maestro2 CLI instead of the web API.
+* Working on fmi3 support in Maestro2
+* Working on implementing support for the Scenario-verifier functionality in the into-cps application.

 #### Stakeholder 4
 * Discussion Point 1
 * Discussion Point 2